Limitations

 Long running tasks and sleep

-The above will also be true of you are using the Calendar function.
+The above will also be true if you are using the Calendar function.

 The Schedule